nishithpandey/NanoRaft/site-src/src/docs/resiliency-and-fault-tolerance.md

 Failure of the majority causes the Raft group to lose its availability and stop handling new requests.
 The only recovery option is to recover some of failed Raft nodes so that the majority becomes available again.
 Otherwise, the Raft group cannot be recovered.
-MicroRaft does not support any unsafe recovery policy for now.
+NanoRaft does not support any unsafe recovery policy for now.

 The duration of unavailability depends on how long the majority Raft nodes